Is your man just being difficult or is he potentially dangerous to your well-being?

 11. He yells at you every time you have a disagreement

-I’ve had the kind of relationships where yelling was the go-to response to any kind of conflict.
-Even a small hint of confrontation and he started yelling.
+I’ve had the kind of relationships where yelling was the go-to response to any conflict.
+Even a hint of confrontation, and he started yelling.
 Men do this because they are trying to control you with anger.

-Since I’m tough and not intimidated in the least by anger, I thought it was okay to be with this kind of man.
-Now that I’ve grown up, I know that men like this are childish bullies and yelling to avoid dealing with the issues!
+Since I’m tough and not intimidated in the least by anger, I thought it was OK to be with this kind of man.
+Now that I’ve grown up, I know men like this are bullies and yell to avoid dealing with their issues!

 12. He’s moody all the time

 Of course, men can have bad days and be upset by life’s challenges.
-But if you don’t know who he’s going to be one day to the next, that’s not normal.
+If you don’t know who he will be one day to the next, that’s not normal.

-Being a people pleaser and a caretaker, I’ve been here so many times!
-I’ve gone so far as to marry the "lovable loser who is talented and just can’t get a break" not once, but twice!
+Being a people pleaser and a caretaker, I’ve been here many times!
+I’ve gone so far as to marry the "lovable loser who is talented and just can’t get a break," not once but twice!

-How are you ever going to grow and be the highest expression of yourself when you’re taking care of a child that will never grow up?
-This can also be a sign of depression and he needs to get professional help, not rely on you.
+How can you grow and be the highest expression of yourself when you take care of a partner who won't face their issues?
+This can also be a sign of depression, and he needs to get professional help, not rely on you.

 As tempting as it is and as good as it feels to help him, you are not his therapist or coach.

-If you are in a new relationship and you see your man exhibiting any of these signs, it’s wise to consider whether you want to get further involved with someone who is insecure, controlling, rigid, depressed, angry, misogynistic, childish or just plain boring!
+If you are in a new relationship and see your man exhibiting these signs, consider if you want to be involved with someone insecure, controlling, rigid, depressed, angry, and misogynistic.

 These behaviors only get worse and more extreme over time if left untreated.
-There are plenty of high-quality men looking for you, so why put up with someone who is so much work?
+High-quality men are looking for someone like you, so why be with a person who is too much work?

 You don't have to settle.

-Mary Eriksen is a Master Law of Attraction Coach, meditation instructor and a #1 bestselling author of How to Keep Your Man Out of My Bed: A Call Girl’s Best Advice for Capturing Your Man's Undying Adoration, Love & Loyalty.
-For more information, visit her website.
+Mary Eriksen is a Master Law of Attraction Coach, meditation instructor, and a #1 bestselling author of How to Keep Your Man Out of My Bed: A Call Girl’s Best Advice for Capturing Your Man's Undying Adoration, Love & Loyalty.